pretentiousUsername/dumbScripts/federalScienceBudget/README.md

 # 2023 US Federal Science Budget
 I just wanted to crunch some numbers, so I took the [AIP budget report](https://www.aip.org/fyi/federal-science-budget-tracker/FY2023) and crunched the numbers.
-The military proper takes up 53.44% of the US's science budget, but if you count the NNSA in there, it's more like 61.69%.
 Of course, this is all for agencies relevant to *physicists*, but most of the agencies here are also important for chemists, biologists, doctors, and more.
 Of course, the USDA and EPA weren't included here, so they've been left out, as I was too lazy to actually check them.

 It's worth noting that my analysis is far from complete here.
 I only used one source, which is *really* only relevant to physicists (like me!) or physics-adjacent people, moreover, I didn't go into granular detail about what each agency specifically does with their budget.
-If I were more exacting, I would talk about showing what most of the laboratories get, how much money is spent on grants versus internal research, and more, but I really just don't feel like doing all that—if any accountants like what I'm doing here, then by all means, continue doing what I did here.
+If I were more exacting about money, I would talk about showing what most of the laboratories get, how much money is spent on grants versus internal research, and more, but I really just don't feel like doing all that—if any accountants like what I'm doing here, then by all means, continue doing what I did here.
+I was doing this just to capture the broad strokes.

 Budgeting is important, and it shows where the US's priorities lie.